-A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov.

-B. Content and Form of Application: PRM strongly recommends using the proposal and budget templates that are available upon email request from PRM's NGO Coordinator.
+- A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov. - B. Content and Form of Application: Organizations may submit a maximum of one proposal(s) per country only.
+Any subsequent submissions received will be disqualified.
+PRM strongly recommends using the proposal and budget templates that are available upon email request from PRM's NGO Coordinator.
 Organizations can request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
 Organizations will receive an automated email reply containing the templates.